rickellis/Arch-Linux-Install-Guide/README.md

     HOOKS=("base udev autodetect modconf block keyboard keymap encrypt lvm2 filesystems fsck")

 If you installed terminus fonts earlier in order to increase the font size of the temrinal, add `consolefont` to the HOOKS as well.
 I put the hook first, so that it gets initiallzed early enough to increase the font size during boot.
+Note that the fonts will have to be installed once you've booted into the new system.

     HOOKS=(consolefont base udev autodetect modconf block keyboard keymap encrypt lvm2 filesystems fsck)